A monster’s statistics, sometimes referred to as its stat block

 (Perception) and Dexterity

-, which is determined by the monster’s challenge rating (as shown in the Proficiency Bonus
+bonus, which is determined by the monster’s Challenge Rating

-by Challenge Rating table).
-Other modifiers might apply.
-For instance, a monster might have a larger-than-expected bonus (usually double its proficiency bonus) to account for its heightened expertise.
+might apply.
+For instance, a monster might have a larger-than-expected bonus (usually double its Proficiency

 is an Attack